wadmiraal/wadmiraal.net/jekyll-src/_drafts/book-review-deep-work.markdown

 ---
-title: "Book review: &ldquo;Deep work&rdquo;, by Cal Newport"
+title: "Book review: &ldquo;Deep Work&rdquo;, by Cal Newport"
 description: "Some time ago, I read a blog post entitled _Deep Work: Gaining Focus and Nobility in Your Work_, and immediately thought: &ldquo;I just _have_ to read this!&rdquo; And I am so glad I did."
 layout: post
 favorite: false